-The Company has not impaired the carrying value of its investments, apart from a £3 million impairment charge in relation to Burberrys Limited, as their cash generation in the long-term is considered sufficient to support the carrying value.
-The subsidiary undertakings and investments of the Burberry Group are listed in note 31 of the Group financial statements.
+The Company has not impaired the carrying value of its investments, apart from a $\pounds 3$ million impairment charge in relation to Burberrys Limited and a $\pounds 4$ million charge in relation to Burberry Italy S.R.L, as their cash generation in the long-term is not considered sufficient to support the carrying value.
+In the current year, the impairment charge is not subject to a high level of estimation uncertainty.
+The subsidiary undertakings and investments of the Burberry Group are listed in note 30 of the Group financial statements.